ldenis001/LazCyber/README.md

 # Lazaro Denis – Cybersecurity Professional

 Hello!
 I'm Lazaro Denis (CyberLaz), a cybersecurity professional transitioning from a strong background in risk management and commercial insurance.
-I am certified in Google Cybersecurity and passionate about protecting systems and data.
+I am certified in Google Cybersecurity and CompTIA Security+ and passionate about protecting systems and data.
 My mission is to help organizations anticipate, identify, and mitigate cyber threats.

-## 🔧 Skills & Tools
+## 🔏 Skills & Tools

 - Network security, vulnerability assessment, and penetration testing
 - Risk analysis and compliance frameworks (e.g., NIST, ISO 27001)